FAQs: Creating Your Retirement Income Plan

 It’s important to have a plan to help manage potential challenges to your retirement security.

 - Withdrawing too much from your savings: A key to a solid retirement income plan is determining an appropriate withdrawal rate from your savings.
-Just as important is having ways to reduce your spending at times of market volatility or when unexpected costs occur.
+Just as important is having ways to reduce your spending at times of market volatility or when unexpected expenses occur.

-- Inflation: The longer your time in retirement, the greater the potential inflation may erode the purchasing power of your savings and impact your lifestyle.
+- Inflation: The longer your time in retirement, the greater the potential inflation may erode the purchasing power of your savings and effect your lifestyle.
 A good retirement portfolio should balance the need for ongoing income with savings that have the potential to grow and last through the years.

-- Health care and other unexpected expenses: Be aware of the variety of expenses — including health care — you may face.
+- Health care and other unexpected expenses: Be aware of the variety of expenses—including health care—you may face.
 Your plan should allow spending flexibility to be prepared for these expenses.

 How much will I spend in retirement?

-A truly realistic approach to retirement planning doesn't just allow for changes in your personal and financial circumstances — it takes them as given.
+A truly realistic approach to retirement planning doesn't just allow for changes in your personal and financial circumstances—it takes them as given.
 That’s why it’s important to estimate your expenses in retirement.

 Understand your essential and discretionary expenses and how they may evolve throughout your retirement years.